Lafia: Institutions

 The St Williams Cathedral, situated along Jos Road, is the headquarters of the Lafia diocese and still under construction.

 It is situated on the trunk railway from Port Harcourt and on the main highway between Makurdi and Jos.
 The population per the 2006 census in Lafia local government area was estimated as 330,712.

+Climate

+Lafia has hot, humid, partly cloudy dry seasons, oppressive, overcast rainy seasons, with temperatures that range from 64°F to 97°F all year round.
+It rarely gets below 59°F or rises over 103°F.

+Temperature

+From January through April, Lafia endures a hot season with daily highs typically exceeding 94°F. The hottest month is March, which averages highs of 97°F and lows of 75°F. Highs below 86°F are experienced for 4.0 months during the chilly season.
+The coldest month is December, which has highs of 90°F and lows of 65°F.

+Growing Period

+In Lafia, the term "growing season" refers to the longest stretch of time of the year during which temperatures are not below freezing (32°F).
+With a base of 50°F and a top of 86°F, growing degree days are a measurement of yearly heat accumulation used to forecast plant and animal development.

 Sports

 Lafia is the location of Nasarawa United, a football club whose stadium is Lafia Township Stadium.

 Transportation

 Lafia is served by the main narrow gauge railway from Port Harcourt.